We have an extensive track record of providing valuable support to rural development and urban infrastructure assistance programmes around the world

 We have also been involved in urban planning and renewable energy projects.

 Past work includes:

-♦ Training and mentoring staff at a state-owned power company in Bamyan Province, Afghanistan, to ensure they had sufficient capabilities to maintain and operate a 1.0-megawatt solar power generation facility, with associated distribution lines, as part of the Bamyan Renewable Energy Project between 2014 and 2017.
+♦ Training and mentoring staff at a state-owned power company in Bamyan Province, Afghanistan, to ensure they had sufficient capabilities to maintain and operate a 1.0-megawatt solar power generation facility, with associated distribution lines, as part of the Bamyan Renewable Energy Project (2014-2017).

-♦ Overseeing the construction of a 3.6-kilometre trapezoid concrete channel in Khawal, Bamyan (also as part of the ASP), which improved water efficiency for six villages and 510 household members.
+♦ Overseeing the construction of a 3.6-kilometre trapezoid concrete channel in Bamyan, Afghanistan, which improved water efficiency for six villages.
 The channel’s concrete turnouts allow efficient water use and its pedestrian crossing points protect the structure’s integrity.
-It also features 22 dedicated washpoints along the length of the canal, which were included at the suggestion of local women who saw the need for a designated spot where dishes and clothes could be washed.
-These washpoints also serve as social enabler as they allow women to gather in a safe place to socialise informally.
+It also features 22 dedicated washpoints along the length of the canal, which were included at the suggestion of local women.

-♦ Managing the design, procurement and supervision of the construction of a 600-metric tonne capacity bioclimatic storage warehouse and potato packhouse in Bamyan Province, Afghanistan – now run entirely by a farmer-owned potato grading and marketing cooperative (the first of its kind in Afghanistan) in 2013.
+♦ Managing the design, procurement and supervision of the construction of a 600-metric tonne capacity bioclimatic storage warehouse and potato packhouse in Bamyan Province, Afghanistan in 2013 – still run entirely by a farmer-owned potato grading and marketing cooperative (the first of its kind in Afghanistan).
 Situated on a one-hectare site, a suite of capital works was required for the packhouse including extensive site levelling, roading, fencing, utility installation and drainage.
-In addition, a large amount of packing and processing equipment, sourced from New Zealand, was shipped to the port of Karachi and then transported by road to the construction site, where it was assembled and successfully commissioned.
+In addition, packing and processing equipment, sourced from New Zealand, was shipped to the port of Karachi and then transported by road to the construction site, where it was assembled and successfully commissioned and operator training provided.